Tue 12th July 2011; NO EMBARGO

 The English contingent should include 77 year-old retired nurse from West Chitington, Audrey Gray; Open University research fellow Les Levidow (61) of campaign group Jews Against Zionism; retired London academic Anne Gray (66); and Val Kitchen (68) from Tonbridge;

-The oldest member of the group, John Lynes (83) from East Sussex, and
+The oldest member of the group, John Lynes (83) from East Sussex, and Edinburgh lecturer, Mick Napier (64), were deported last night.

-A further Scot, Ian Stewart-Hargreaves, is reported to have been released into
+A further Scot, Ian Stewart-Hargreaves, is reported to have been released into Israel on Monday.

 In a letter to Foreign Secretary William Hague, Green Party leader Caroline Lucas MP yesterday urged him to question his Israeli counterparts “about why peaceful activists have been treated in this way.
-Does
+Does Israel now have a policy of seeking to prevent human rights defenders from entering the occupied territories or entering Israel?”

 Back in Edinburgh today, Mick Napier, the UK co-ordinator of what was dubbed the “Welcome to Palestine” initiative said that their “protest was simply to refuse to conceal our intention to go to the West Bank town of Bethlehem.
-Our aim was to highlight that
+Our aim was to highlight that Israel routinely deports those who indicate any sympathy whatsoever with Palestine.
+And of course, Israel has ensured that our mission has been a huge success.”

 Update: 6 UK nationals (those noted above) and two US citizens landed at London's luton Airport at 2350 tonight.